Fort Harney: Military campaigns

 During the Bannock War, Camp Harney once again served as an important Army supply depot and military headquarters.
 The camp was in the center of the conflict area and several newspapers reported that Camp Harney was in imminent danger of being overrun by Native American warriors.
-However, the United States Army forces under General Oliver O. Howard quickly defeated the Bannocks and Paiutes engaged in the uprising.
+However, the US Army forces under General Oliver O. Howard quickly defeated the Bannocks and Paiutes engaged in the uprising.
 By January 1879, there were 543 Bannock and Paiute prisoners being held at Camp Harney.
 After the war, the prisoners were resettled on the Yakama Indian Reservation in the Washington Territory, 350 mi north of the Malheur reservation.

 The Army officially changed the name of the post to Fort Harney on 5 April 1879.
 However, without a reservation to guard, there was no reason to maintain the post.
 As a result, Fort Harney was abandoned on 13 June 1880.
-On 13 September 1982, the Malheur reservation lands were officially returned to the public domain except for the 320 acre Fort Harney site which was retained by the Army.
+On 13 September 1882, the Malheur reservation lands were officially returned to the public domain except for the 320 acre Fort Harney site which was retained by the Army.
 The Army returned the 320 acre parcel to the public domain on 2 March 1889.
 After the fort was abandoned, local settlers dismantled the buildings, using much of the materiel to build up the nearby town of Harney City.
 Today, nothing remains of Fort Harney except a small cemetery.

 Fort infrastructure

 In 1867, Camp Harney was busy and growing rapidly.
 It was located in the high desert country of eastern Oregon at an elevation of 4265 ft above sea level.
 The fort structures were built on a flat west of Rattlesnake Creek between steep ridges that flanked the stream.
 North of the site there were stands of pine that supplied the camp's sawmill with timber.

 By 1877, Camp Harney was a well-developed frontier outpost.
 It had a large parade ground oriented north and south with a headquarters building and guardhouses.
-There was a home for the commanding officer plus five additional officers' quarters, two were log structures and three were frame buildings.
-There were three log barracks building for enlisted troops plus four log houses for enlisted men with families.
-To feed the men, the camp had mess halls, kitchens, a bakery, and a slaughter house to provide fresh meat.
+The fort included a home for the commanding officer plus five additional officers' quarters, two were log structures and three were frame buildings.
+There were three log barracks buildings for enlisted troops plus four log houses for enlisted men with families.
+To feed the men, the camp had mess halls, kitchens, a bakery, and a slaughterhouse to provide fresh meat.
 There were quartermaster's storehouses, a military commissary, a hospital, and a sawmill.
 The post also had a blacksmith shop and stables for 150 horses.
-In addition to the Army troops, the post had four civilian clerks, two masons, one saddlemaker, a shoemaker, a painter, a baker, and four laundry maids.
+In addition to Army troops, the post had four civilian clerks, two masons, one saddlemaker, a shoemaker, a painter, a baker, and four laundry maids.